What is an App server?

-It was relatively easy to get started with and there was already a Cordova plugin for FCM.
-But there were a few caveats, the plugin mentioned above did not implement the upstream functionality present in the FCM SDK (we needed this so as to send messages to the server for scheduling notifications in an easy and quick way.
-In hindsight, this was probably not the best decision but at the time this was a critical fix as the app was in production and needed to be working as soon as possible — An Active Remote Monitoring app supposed to deliver questionnaires on a specified protocol must have a means to notify or it simply won’t work.
-With these thoughts in mind, we extended it and added the Upstream functionality for the android devices (all the devices were android in our case and we did not have any IOS developers in our team).
-Also there was no proper server side java library for FCM XMPP protocol (it can consume upstream messages).
-But fortunately, we found an implementation of it using the open source Smack library on GitHub.
+Push notifications were relatively easy to get started with using the already available Cordova plugin for FCM; however, there were a few caveats, the plugin mentioned above did not implement the upstream functionality present in the FCM SDK and we needed this to send messages to the server for scheduling notifications in an easy and reliable way.
+In hindsight, this was probably not the best decision but at the time this was a critical fix as the app was in production and needed to be working as soon as possible — after all an active remote monitoring app that needs to deliver questionnaires on a specified protocol must have a means to notify or it simply won’t work.
+With these thoughts in mind, we extended it and added the Upstream functionality for the android devices (all the devices were android in our case although more recently we have turned our attention to the iOS implementation).
+Another caveat was that there was no proper server side java library for FCM XMPP protocol (so it can consume upstream messages).
+Fortunately, we found an implementation of it using the open source Smack library on GitHub.
 We forked the Repo and added multiple extensions to it to cater to our needs.
 These improvements are listed on the README of our implementation of the FCM XMPP server.
 We also updated our simple test app notify test to add support for push notifications to ease testing.

 Another dilemma we were faced with when developing the notification server for our app was which type of message to use.
 Firebase cloud messaging has support for 2 types of messages which can be sent downstream.
 As you can see in the docs that data messages are handed over to the app to be handled.
 If we sent a notification this way, FCM will hand over all the content in the data payload to the app and then the app will handle the display of the notification.
 Notification Messages on the other hand are automatically displayed as a notification on the device by FCM without any callback to the application.
 If the notification is clicked then the app is opened with a bundled intent of the optional data that was sent with the notification.

 Below is shown the diagram of the FCM XMPP server that we deployed for RADAR-CNS.

-RADAR App Server
+RADAR App Server and other enhancements

-The major issue was, as you can see from the above plot, that user compliance (% of opened notifications) was very low and the project admins needed an individual level insight on which notifications/users are delivered/active so they can intervene and improve the compliance.
+The major issue was, as you can see from the above plot, that user compliance (% of opened notifications) was somewhat low and the project admins needed an individual level insight on which notifications/users are delivered/active so they can intervene and improve the compliance.

-We have 30 days worth of logs (which can be increased) on the FCM XMPP notification server which contain delivery information but it will be hard to get, parse and interpret that data.
+We have 30 days worth of logs (which can be increased) on the FCM XMPP notification server which contain delivery information but it was hard to get, parse and interpret that data.
 Also it will be very hard to deliver this info in a secure, authorised manner to project admins without somehow integrating this with the Management platform of RADAR – The Management Portal.
-Also, this does not guarantee that the notification is displayed, it just denotes that the notification reached the device but individual device level settings may not allow the notification to be displayed (eg – Do not disturb is on, etc).
+Lastly, this does not guarantee that the notification is displayed, it just denotes that the notification reached the device but individual device level settings may not allow the notification to be displayed (eg – Do not disturb is on, etc).
 So these information are hard to extract, interpret and use.

-For the App server, we used Spring JPA and Liquibase for easy management of Database queries and its evolution.
+For the App Server, we used Spring JPA and Liquibase for easy management of Database queries and its evolution.
 At first instance it is geared specifically towards notifications but can be easily extended and already has a user metrics data for different user related info (list the last time the app was opened, etc).

-The app server currently under development as part of the RADAR-base platform project which spun out of the 22 million IMI RADAR-CNS project.
+This app server currently under development as part of the RADAR-base platform project which spun out of the 22 million IMI RADAR-CNS project.

 The most recent work on the app server is located on GitHub and its README.md file has some basic documentation about its features and usage.